TitanTechSol/Fitness-interval-timer/README.md

    npm install
    ```

-3. **Set up audio files** (Optional - includes sample files)
+3. **Set up messages** (Optional - includes default template-based messages)
-   - The app includes a comprehensive guide for adding your own audio files
+   - The app includes a comprehensive message template system
-   - Use the drag-and-drop interface in settings to customize your experience
+   - Use the message editor interface in settings to customize your experience

 ### Running the Application